 Jeffrey L. Duerk

-Jeffrey L. Duerk, Ph.D. received his Ph.D. in Biomedical Engineering from Case Western Reserve University in 1987, following BS and MS degrees in Electrical Engineering from Purdue University and The Ohio State University, respectively.
+Jeffrey L. Duerk is the dean of engineering at Case Western Reserve University, a professor of biomedical engineering, electrical engineering and radiology.
+He received his PhD in biomedical engineering from Case Western Reserve University in 1987, following BS and MS degrees in electrical engineering from Purdue University and The Ohio State University, respectively.
 From 1986-1988 he was a member of the Clinical Science group of Picker International’s NMR Division (now Philips Medical Systems).
-Thereafter, he joined the faculty of Case Western Reserve University and University Hospitals of Cleveland’s Departments of Radiology and Biomedical Engineering where today he is the Director of the Case Center for Imaging Research.
-Recently he was the Allen H. and Constance T. Ford Professor and Chair of Biomedical Engineering at CWRU.
-He is a full tenured professor in the Departments of Radiology and BME and currently the Co-Chair of the Research Committee (School of Medicine).
-He was also the founding leader of the Cancer Imaging program in the Case Comprehensive Cancer Center.
-On January 1, 2012 he became the Leonard Case Professor of Engineering and Dean of the Case School of Engineering.
+Thereafter, he joined the faculty of Case Western Reserve University in the Departments of Radiology and Biomedical Engineering.
+From 2008-2012 was the chair of the Department of Biomedical Engineering.
+He is also the founding director of the Case Center of Imaging Research (a campus-wide interdisciplinary center consisting of engineers, physicists, physicians, biochemists and radiochemists working together to develop new biomedical imaging technologies and translational applications) and the founding leader of the Cancer Imaging program in the Case Comprehensive Cancer Center.

 Dean Duerk is a world-renowned expert and leader in biomedical imaging, especially MRI, a field in which he has published more than 185 peer-reviewed papers, holds more than 30 patents (over 20 licensed to industry), and won numerous NIH and industry sponsored grants, along with chapters and conference proceedings.
 His work has a strong emphasis in expanding the role of MR imaging into new applications including image guided procedures, rapid imaging, analysis and compensation of the effects of motion in MRI, topics in intravascular coil development, signal processing aspects of MR, and more recently in the development of Interventional MRI.